Wake Forest Mardi Gras

 The walking parade is open to both children and adults.
 No pre-registration is required; however, all children must be accompanied by an adult or guardian.
 Youngsters are invited to walk, roller skate, ride their bicycles or be pulled along in a wagon.
 Participation is free, but bicyclists must wear their helmets.

 Feeling creative?
 Children can make a necklace in the town hall lobby.
-The activity is offered by Wake Forest ARTS.
-Then make sure to leave your mark by participating in sidewalk chart art in front of the Depot Parking Lot sponsored by Birkner Allstate Agency.
+The activity is offered by ARTS Wake Forest.
+Then make sure to leave your mark by participating in sidewalk chart art in front of the Depot Parking Lot.

 Got a lot of energy?
-Free bounce houses sponsored by Redfin and Sam's Xpress Car Wash will be open in the Depot Parking Lot, 110 S. White St. Kids (and kids at heart) can learn how to hula-hoop at the Hoop Jam in Centennial Plaza.
+Free bounce houses will be open in the Depot Parking Lot, 110 S. White St. Kids (and kids at heart) can learn how to hula-hoop at the Hoop Jam in Centennial Plaza.
+There will also be a mini aerial rig for kids who want to test their skills in Centennial Plaza.

 Just want to see the sights?
-Roaming acrobats, a juggler, a balloon twister, a magician and other street entertainers will provide plenty of entertainment throughout the day.
+Roaming acrobats, balloon twisters, a contortionist, and other street entertainers will provide plenty of entertainment throughout the day.

 A Prince & Princess Costume Contest will also be offered for younger participants.
 Anyone wishing to enter the contest should gather at the Centennial Plaza flagpoles at noon.